Vitamin C, a Sensible Addition to Diabetes Care Plan

 Pla-“C”-bo controlled trial

-To study the effects of a vitamin C dietary supplement on blood sugar control in people with type 2 diabetes, researchers randomly selected 70 adults with this condition to take 500 mg metformin—a medication commonly used to manage blood sugar levels in people with diabetes—twice per day, plus:
+To study the effects of a vitamin C dietary supplement on blood sugar control in people with type 2 diabetes, researchers randomly selected 70 adults with type 2 diabetes to take 500 mg of metformin—a medication commonly used to manage blood sugar levels in people with diabetes—twice per day, plus:

-- 500 mg vitamin C twice daily, or
+- 500 mg of vitamin C twice daily, or

 - a placebo pill (no vitamin C) twice daily.